 - Socks should be white and cover all areas of skin standing and sitting - Standard clean white shoes that are wipeable and non-permeable are required.
 Shoes must meet infection control standards. - Clogs with heel exposure, canvas shoes, or sandals may NOT be worn with the uniform. - Closed-toed shoes are always required in the skills lab and at clinical sites. - Plain white pullover shirts may be worn under uniform tops for warmth. - No lab coats, sweatshirts, hoodies, or coats may be worn.
 Official COD clinical jackets may be purchased and worn over COD uniform tops.

 RN Clinical Uniform

-- RN Students are required to have two clinical uniforms - The RN clinical uniform consists of navy-blue scrub top and bottoms from the approved vendor
+The RN clinical uniform consists of navy-blue scrub top and bottoms from the approved vendor

 RN Skills Lab and Community Uniform